GatoGraphQL/GatoGraphQL/layers/GatoGraphQLForWP/plugins/gatographql/docs/tutorial/bulk-translating-block-content-in-multiple-posts-to-a-different-language/en.md

-# Bulk translating block content in multiple posts to a different language
+# Lesson 12: Bulk translating block content in multiple posts to a different language

 The previous tutorial lesson demonstrated how to translate a post.
 This lesson is the equivalent but translating multiple posts at once (in bulk), while executing a single call to the Google Translate API containing all text to translate from all the posts.